- Home

 ACCESSIBLE ABSENTEE VOTING FOR BLIND AND VISUALLY IMPAIRED VOTERS

 If you are a blind or visually impaired voter, you may request, mark, and return an accessible absentee ballot online through the N.C.
 Absentee Ballot Portal.
 It is compatible with screen readers and allows for a digital or typed signature.
-Learn how it works at Accessible Absentee Voting
+Voters will be asked to provide a valid form of photo ID.
+If a voter cannot provide photo ID they can still vote by filling out an ID Exception Form.
+Learn how it works at Accessible Absentee Voting.

-Voters who receive a mailed absentee ballot may still vote in person on Election Day or during early voting as long as the mailed absentee ballot was not returned.
+Voters who receive an accessible absentee ballot may still vote in person on Election Day or during early voting as long as the accessible absentee ballot has not been submitted in the portal.

 Uniformed & Overseas Citizens